USS Beaufort (ATS-2): Losing her tows in a storm

 She returned to Subic Bay late in July for a short period of upkeep.
 From there, the salvage tug went to Naha, Okinawa, to pick up three pontoon barges for towing to Ream, Cambodia.
-Beaufort departed Naha on August first and shaped a course for Ream, however Beaufort encountered a storm and all three barges broke their tow lines so Beaufort Gunnersmates sank all three barges so they were not floating around the open ocean.
+Beaufort departed Naha on August first and shaped a course for Ream, however Beaufort encountered a storm and all three barges broke their tow lines so Beaufort's gunners mates sank all three barges so they were not floating around the open ocean.
 While in Ream Beaufort came under attack from the jungle and she returned fire with her 50 caliber machine guns.
 At the time there was a disabled Cambodian ship so the Captain of the Beaufort directed the Captain of the Cambodian ship, and a minor argument ensued the Captain of the Cambodian ship relented resulting in Beaufort towing the disabled Cambodian ship out of harms way.

 While in Ream she picked up another tow, a Cambodian Landing Craft, Infantry (LCI), for the voyage back to Subic Bay.
 The salvage tug reached her destination on 19 August.
 On the 27th, she got underway for Hong Kong where she made a storm-induced, extended port visit.
 Beaufort departed Hong Kong on 8 September and headed back toward the Philippines.
 On the approach to Subic Bay, she took USS Tripoli (LPH-10) in tow and brought her into port on the 10th.
-After the 'Beaufort' reached port, the United States Marines bought the crew of the 'Beaufort' all of the beer they could drink anywhere on the main street of Magsaysay Street in Olongapo, Subic Bay.
+After Beaufort reached port, the United States Marines bought the crew of the Beaufort all of the beer they could drink anywhere on the main street of Magsaysay Street in Olongapo, Subic Bay.

-She put to sea again on 25 September to help to refloat the grounded US Army Sgt.
+She put to sea again on 25 September to help to refloat the grounded USNS Sgt.
 Jack J. Pendleton (T-AKV-5) and returned to Subic Bay from that mission on 9 October.
 The crew of the Pendelton ran aground on the coral shoal off of North Vietnam.
-The Pendelton was 10 degrees off course during a storm.
+The Pendleton was 10 degrees off course during a storm.
 It was hauling ammunition to South Vietnam.
 The seas were heavy, with high waves being pushed by high winds.
-As the storm subsided, the Beaufort hooked its steel cables to the aft section of the Pendleton and attempted to tow her off of the snow white coral reef; there was no moving the ship.
+As the storm subsided, the Beaufort hooked its steel cables to the aft section of the Pendleton and attempted to tow her off of the white coral reef; there was no moving the ship.
 A barge was called from South Vietnam to unload the ammunition, and get it to U.S. Forces in South Vietnam, the unloading was completed by the sailors of the Pendleton.
-While the unloading was being completed, the crew of the 'Beaufort' put its Navy Divers both Scuba and hardhat into the water to recon the bottom hull of the Pendleton.
+While the unloading was being completed, the crew of the Beaufort put its Navy divers both Scuba and hardhat into the water to recon the bottom hull of the Pendleton.